tykoii/blog/_posts/2021-08-18-Empowerment-through-Access.md

 The world is made better and more compassionate by having more art in it.
 People are happier when working on something they love.
 Koii is dedicated to making this vision a reality because we need a better world with more art, more compassion, and more love.

 With your help, that better world can be a reality.

+Check out the Edge of NFT blog and podcast here for more.

 To learn more about how you can help Koii succeed, [check out this blog](https://blog.koii.network/How-YOU-can-help-Koii/).
 Follow us on [Twitter](https://twitter.com/KoiiNetwork){:target="\_blank"}